New mums usually stress over stuff that is more often than not completely unwarranted.

 Myth 1: Babies must sleep on their sides, otherwise they’ll choke on their own vomit

 Babies must sleep on their backs.
 Not their tummies.
 And not on their sides.

 Off all the myths out there, I think this is perhaps the single most widespread misconception amongst new mums.
-And not only is it factually incorrect, but it is also potentially very dangerous.
+And not only is it factually incorrect, it is also potentially very dangerous.

 Babies placed to sleep on their sides or stomachs are at an increased risk for SIDS (Sudden Infant Death Syndrome).
 Back sleeping is the only position that carries the lowest risk.
 A healthy baby will instinctively swallow or cough up fluids.

 Myth 2: Vaccines have been linked to autism

 The anti-vaccination cult has done more damage than vaccines ever could.
 Thanks to one fraudulent article, we’re seeing outbreaks of some of the most dangerous previously preventable diseases.
 The doctor responsible for the autism-vaccine hypothesis has since lost his medical license.